History of nudity: Ancient history

 The widespread habitual use of clothing is one of the changes that mark the end of the Neolithic and the beginning of civilization.
 Clothing and adornment became part of the symbolic communication that marked a person's membership in their society.
 Thus nakedness in everyday life meant being at the bottom of the social scale, lacking in dignity and status.
 However, removing clothes while engaged in work or bathing was commonplace, and deities and heroes might be depicted nude to represent fertility, strength, or purity.
 Some images were subtly or explicitly erotic, depicting suggestive poses or sexual activity.

 Mesopotamia

 In Mesopotamia, most people owned a single item of clothing, usually a linen cloth that was wrapped and tied.
 Possessing no clothes meant being at the bottom of the social scale, being indebted, or if a slave, not being provided with clothes.
 In the Uruk period there was recognition of the need for functional and practical nudity while performing many tasks, although the nakedness of workers emphasized the social difference between servants and the elite, who were clothed.

+Sculpture representations of nudity indicates positive associations, in particular the fertility of women with large breasts and wide hips.
+The assumption of sexual shame regarding nudity may be based upon later interpretations.
+Male nudity represented defeat in battle and death.
 The identity of the goddess depicted in the Burney Relief is a topic of scholarly debate, Lilith, Ishtar/Inanna or Kilili her messenger, and Ereshkigal being proposed.